Skip to content

 Configuration versions 1 and 2

-Version 2 of the format file introduces a few breaking changes to be aware of:
+Version 2 of the format file introduced a few breaking changes to be aware of:

 • default XML processor is now saxon (used to be vtd).
 Saxon is faster and supports modern XPath features, making it much more flexible.